The Power of Love (Frankie Goes to Hollywood song)

-"The Power of Love" is a song originally recorded and released by British band Frankie Goes to Hollywood.
-It was written by Holly Johnson, Peter Gill, Mark O'Toole and Brian Nash, four of the five members of the band.
-It was released by the group as their third single.
+"The Power of Love" is a 1984 single released by British band Frankie Goes to Hollywood which was written by Holly Johnson, Peter Gill, Mark O'Toole and Brian Nash.
+It was released on 19 November 1984 as the third single from the album Welcome to the Pleasuredome (1984).

-Initially issued as a single in November 1984, and taken from the album Welcome to the Pleasuredome, "The Power of Love" followed its two predecessors, "Relax" and "Two Tribes", to the top of the UK singles chart.
-It scored the band an early December number-one.
-"The Power of Love" was also a top 10 hit in several European countries, in Australia and New Zealand, and in Canada.
-"The Power of Love" is often regarded as a Christmas song, despite having no reference to Christmas within the song lyrics.
+The song has long been regarded as a Christmas song, despite having no reference to Christmas within the song lyrics.
 However, the accompanying video features the Nativity of Jesus, and the single cover was The Assumption of the Virgin.
-The single spent just one week at Number One in the UK, outsold by the charity single "Do They Know It's Christmas?" by Band Aid, which until 1997 was the best selling single ever in the UK.
+The single spent one week at number one in the United Kingdom, being outsold only by "Do They Know It's Christmas?" by Band Aid.